smart-core-os/sc-playground/README.md

 This repository creates a virtual smart building you can connect to and write your client applications against.

-Run using `go run ./cmd/playground`, the Smart Core server will be hosted on port `23557` and secured using a self signed cert.
-The playground ui will be hosted at https://localhost:8443
+Run using `go run github.com/smart-core-os/sc-playground`, the Smart Core server will be hosted on port `23557` and secured using a self signed cert.
+The playground ui will be hosted at https://localhost:8443.

+Install using `go install github.com/smart-core-os/sc-playground@latest`, ensure `GOBIN` is on your path and execute `sc-playground --help` to verify the installation.

 Use the program argument `--help` for configuration options (ssl certs, ports, etc).